LoupDesign/StoryEngine/CONTRIBUTING.md

 Welcome! :boom::book: Thanks for your interest in contributing to StoryEngine — we're excited you're here! :book::boom:

 StoryEngine is a way to do research and evaluation for anyone who wants to listen to the people that matter most to them.
-StoryEngine uses interviews to draft stories that are then edited with each participant.
+It uses interviews to draft stories that are then edited with each participant.
 These stories can then be used for marketing, communications, advocacy, and more — while forming a dataset that can be used to surface insights and learning.

 The following is a list of guidelines for contributing to the StoryEngine project which is hosted by [LoupDesign](https://github.com/LoupDesign).
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.